polakowo/datadocs/docs/big-data/data-warehouses.md

 #### Roll-up

-- Aggregates or combines values and reduces number of rows or columns.
+- Aggregate or combine values and reduces number of rows or columns.
     - For example, street → city → province → country
+- Query optimization:
     - Most efficient operations in OLAP are COUNT, MAX, MIN, and SUM.
-- Query optimization:
     - The `ROLLUP` operator creates progressively higher-level subtotals.
     - Moves from right to left through the list of grouping dimensions.